MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/orch-integration-toolkit/integration-pack-wizard.md

 #### Convert an Opalis-compatible Integration Pack

+To convert an Opalis-compatible Integration Pack, follow these steps:

-1. Start the Integration Pack Wizard
+1. Start the Integration Pack Wizard.

 2. Select the **Import Integration Pack**.